 The driving force in creating a design most surfers cannot fathom surfing without is the need for faster and more responsive longboards.
-Bill Stewart’s two unique surfing innovations revolutionized longboard surfing.
+Bill’s two unique surfing innovations revolutionized longboard surfing.
 First is the beveled rail.
 Second is the 2+1 fin configuration.
 This resulted in a high performance longboard that took the world by storm.

-The Stewart Longboard designs continue to be tested to perfection in the waters between San Onofre and Cottons Point and then around the world.
+These designs continue to be tested to perfection in the waters between San Onofre and Cottons Point and then around the world.

-Bill Stewart also revolutionized fin boxes.
+He also revolutionized fin boxes.
 First, he is the co-creator of the Future Fin Systems and led the charge to making it a patentable product.
 Second, he also designed the Future Strong Box, applying rocker to the box, something that no one had ever thought of before.

 As a result of being a great artist, Bill’s work isn’t just seen on surfboards.
 He created iconic murals seen all over California.
 Most notably, his 80 ft.
 Malibu mural at Topanga Point and his San Clemente Wave Wall mural that is iconic at his storefront in San Clemente.